bradbell/cppad_py/doc/_sources/xsrst/no_parent_res.rst.txt

 The file ``children.py`` does not contain a begin parent command and hence all the sections in that file are children of this section.
+The source code for this example is indented similar to the :ref:`indent_exam`.

 .. meta::
    :keywords: children.py, file